Department of Chiropractic

 The Master of Chiropractic program is an internationally recognised degree that produces enquiring, diligent and ethical clinicians and researchers who practice person-centric healthcare with a focus on the musculoskeletal system.

 Through our PACE (Professional and Community and Engagement) program, you will be taken out of the classroom and into an industry related scenario where you’ll get hands-on experience in the field.
-More information on our units can be found in the Handbook.

 Higher degree research